TN 83 (05-24)

 • counting an irrevocable trust as a resource results in the individual's ineligibility for SSI due to excess resources;

-• the individual alleges (or information in the file indicates) that not receiving SSI would deprive him or her of food or shelter; and
+• the individual alleges (or information in the file indicates) that not receiving SSI would deprive the individual of food or shelter, with their statement subsequently obtained for the file; and

-• the trust specifically prohibits disbursements, or prohibits the trustee from exercising his or her discretion to disburse funds, from the trust for the individual's support and maintenance.
+• the trust specifically prohibits disbursements, or prohibits the trustee from exercising their discretion to disburse funds, from the trust for the individual's support and maintenance.

 NOTE:

-If the trust is revocable by the individual, the requirements for undue hardship cannot be met because the individual can access the trust funds for his or her support and maintenance.
+If the trust is revocable by the individual, the requirements for undue hardship cannot be met because the individual can access the trust funds for their support and maintenance.

 b.
 Suspension of resource counting